jsdom/jsdom/README.md

 - `proxy` is the address of an HTTP proxy to be used.
 - `strictSSL` can be set to false to disable the requirement that SSL certificates be valid.
 - `userAgent` affects the `User-Agent` header sent, and thus the resulting value for `navigator.userAgent`.
 It defaults to <code>\`Mozilla/5.0 (${process.platform || "unknown OS"}) AppleWebKit/537.36 (KHTML, like Gecko) jsdom/${jsdomVersion}\`</code>.
-- `timeout` request's timeout option.
+- `timeout` can be set to a number of milliseconds to wait before aborting any requests from this resource loader.

 You can further customize resource fetching by subclassing `ResourceLoader` and overriding the `fetch()` method.
 For example, here is a version that only returns results for requests to a trusted origin: